IPhone Air: Design

-The iPhone Air features a very slim polished titanium body compared to the aluminum iPhone 17 models, also being the lightest of the nineteenth generation of iPhones.
-The front glass uses Ceramic Shield 2 with a new Apple-designed anti-reflective coating.
-The back is protected by Ceramic Shield, and has an elevated section housing the cameras, speaker, and logic board.
+The iPhone Air features a slim body and a flat-sided titanium frame with softened edges.
+It is lightest of the nineteenth generation of iPhones, as well as the only model to retain a titanium build.
+The front glass uses Ceramic Shield 2 with a new anti-reflective coating.
+The back glass is protected by Ceramic Shield and has an elevated oval area called a plateau.
+This area houses the cameras, speaker, and logic board.
 The iPhone Air is available in four colors: Sky Blue, Light Gold, Cloud White, and Space Black.